If you’re unhappy in your current role, you may feel like it’s time to leave. The best approach may be to enter into a settlement agreement.

 - Retirement (in some circumstances)

-Even if they can show a fair reason, they have to show that they’ve followed a fair procedure before deciding to end your employment.
+Even if they can show a fair reason, they must show that they’ve followed a fair redundancy procedure before deciding to end your employment.

-This means that there is plenty of incentive to agree a settlement, both for you and your employer.
+This means there is plenty of incentive to agree on a settlement for you and your employer.

 Why is a settlement agreement better than resigning?

-If you resign from your role, your employment comes to an end when your notice period expires.
+If you resign from your role, your employment ends when your notice period expires.
 You should be paid everything you’re entitled to under your employment contract.

-You would still be able to claim compensation in an employment tribunal but this may not be an attractive option compared to a settlement agreement.
+You could still claim compensation in an employment tribunal, but this may not be an attractive option compared to a settlement agreement.

-Without a settlement agreement, could miss out on the opportunity to agree:
+Without a settlement agreement, you could miss out on the opportunity to agree:

 - a compensation payment